 - These foods contain tyramine which increases the production of noradrenaline and can prevent falling asleep when eaten in the evening: bacon, cheese, chocolate, eggplant, spinach, tomato.

-- To measure and increase your sleep quality and quantity, pay attention to these numbers: the amount of REM, amount of deep sleep, times waking up during the night, daily resting HR, body temperature, HRV, Sleep Onset Latency (time it gets to fall asleep)
+- To measure and increase your sleep quality and quantity, pay attention to these numbers: the amount of REM, amount of deep sleep, times waking up during the night, daily resting HR, body temperature, HRV, Sleep Onset Latency (the time it gets to fall asleep)

 - To optimize sleep, get enough blue light during the day and block blue light during the evenings.
 Red light in the evening can increase melatonin production

 2. Biohacker’s handbook: Nutrition